-Santa Croce is one of my favourite places in Florence.
-The big square, surrounded by little bars and leather shops and the beautiful façade of the Basilica, have always a hypnotic effect on me.
-In this post I will talk you about the Basilica of Santa Croce, the biggest Franciscan church in the world, and a precious chest of art, history, frescoes and sculptures.
+Santa Croce in Florence is one of my favorite places in town.
+The big square, surrounded by little bars and leather shops, and the beautiful façade of the Basilica, have always had a hypnotic effect on me.
+In this post, I will talk to you about the Basilica of Santa Croce, the biggest Franciscan church in the world, and a precious chest of art, history, frescoes, and sculptures.

 The first stone of the building was placed in 1294 BC, to replace an older and smaller Franciscan oratory created in 1228 BC by St Francis.
 Only a century later, in 1385 BC, the building was completed (even if the façade was still missing).

-The square of Santa Croce has always been a meeting point of artists, theologians, writers, humanists and politicians.
-It was used as Speaker’s corner, to host the city market, knight tournaments and during 1530 BC the first Calcio Storico match, an historic tradition that still lasts.
-Even the Basilica was a place dedicated not only to the prayer but also for public conferences and there was a wall to split the religious area for the believers from the laic one.
+The square of Santa Croce has always been a meeting point for artists, theologians, writers, humanists, and politicians.
+It was like a Speaker’s corner.
+It hosts the city market, knight tournaments, and the first Calcio Storico match, a historic tradition that began in 1530 BC that still lasts.
+Even the Basilica was not only a place for praying but also for public conferences.
+There was a wall to split the religious area for the believers from the laic one.

-The most scenic part of the Basilica is with no doubt the façade that remained in pietraforte sandstones for more than three centuries .
-Only in the ‘800s, when Santa Croce became a pantheon, it was brought to completion by the Italian architect Niccolò Matas.
-He chose a neo Gothic style and used different kind of marble coming from different parts of Tuscany and from Egypt.
-He probably was Jewish and this should be one of the reasons of the existence of a Star of David in the middle of the façade and of the decision to be buried outside of the temple under the churchyard.
+The most scenic part of the Basilica is, without a doubt, the façade.
+For more than three centuries it remained in pietraforte sandstones.
+Only in the ‘800s, when Santa Croce became a pantheon, the Italian architect Niccolò Matas completed the decoration.
+He chose a neo-Gothic style using different kinds of marble coming from different parts of Tuscany and from Egypt.
+Probably the architect was Jewish, and this should be one of the reasons for the existence of a Star of David in the center of the façade.
+He also decided to be buried outside of the temple under the churchyard.

-Since the beginning, the Basilica of Santa Croce, was the house of the graves of important Florentine families.
-As time passed by it became a real pantheon of many celebrated Italian artists.
-In fact, it houses the graves of Michelangelo, Galileo Galilei, Niccolò Machiavelli, Gioachino Rossini and of the poet Ugo Foscolo.
-In his poem “Dei Sepolcri”, Foscolo renamed Santa Croce the Temple of the Italian Glories (Tempio dell’Itale Glorie).
+Since the beginning, the Basilica of Santa Croce was the house of the graves of important Florentine families.
+As time passed by, it became a real pantheon of many celebrated Italian artists.
+In fact, it houses the graves of Michelangelo, Galileo Galilei, Niccolò Machiavelli, Gioachino Rossini, and the poet Ugo Foscolo.
+In his poem “Dei Sepolcri”, Foscolo renamed Santa Croce the Temple of the Italian Glories.

 What to see inside the Basilica